![]() |

 (Example, a so-called 'Semeuse' or 'Sower' stamp)

-The most famous French catalogue is 'Yvert et Tellier'.
+The most famous French catalogue is 'Yvert et Tellier', but others exist such as 'Ceres' or 'Thiaude'.

 'Les faux de France (Tome I)' by Dusserre-Telmon (in French): this book seems to deal with French forgeries (I haven't been able to see this book myself).